BB – Two Stories with Two Ends

 The Debris Company is one of the pillars of physical theatre in Slovakia.
-The many-year experience, rich staging tradition and experience in conveying challenging and intimate themes in a non-verbal form are favourable preconditions for the birth of an attractive production.
-What needs to be said to start with is that spectators will certainly not be disappointed.
+The abundant experience, rich staging tradition and experience in conveying challenging and intimate themes in a non-verbal form are favourable preconditions for the birth of an attractive production.
+What needs to be said first is that spectators will certainly not be disappointed.
 This form of movement theatre would be communicative enough even if the creators had not used passages from the text by Jana Bodnárová, which served as the main source of inspiration for the production.
-The director Jozef Vlk perfectly masters the regularities of movement in space, the power of a well located prop, of the right timing, emotionality of music and the communicative value of movement.
+The director Jozef Vlk perfectly masters the regularities of movement in space or the power of a well-located prop, the right timing, emotionality of music and the communicative value of movement.

-In the first half of the production, the spectators easily decode the man's and woman’s positions of power in their relationship, read their different needs, the power of sexual energy, and can easily discover the symbolic meaning of objects which for a short time appear and again disappear from the stage.
-Logical is the continuous presence of a soldier standing still and an old women coming close, who symbolise two different archetypes of our world.
-Besides, the spectators may look forward to impressive physical pictures, a theremin played with stacks of money and the joy of cracking the fragile story.
-The text which appears in the second half of the production was certainly incorporated by the authors in the good faith that it would clarify some relationship levels.
+In the first half of the production, the spectators easily decode the man's and woman’s positions of power in their relationship, read their different needs and see the power of sexual energy, and they can easily discover the symbolic meaning of objects, which, for a short time, appear and again disappear from the stage.
+The continuous presence of a soldier standing still and an old women coming close is logical; they symbolise two different archetypes of our world.
+Besides that, the spectators may look forward to impressive physical pictures, a theremin played with stacks of money and the joy of cracking the fragile story.
+The text which appears in the second half of the production was certainly incorporated by the authors in the hope of clarifying some relationship levels.

-The actors and actresses – above all the performers playing the parts of the central couple of the man and woman Marta Maťová and Štefan Martinovič, but also the old woman in the background played by Mária Brainerová, presented during the performance not only physically demanding, often even acrobatic choreographies by Stanislava Vlčeková, but also enormous accuracy and concentration, thanks to which the parts of the structurally challenging production perfectly fit into one another.
-Cradles are thus another interesting and quality production by the Debris Company which you should definitely see.
+The roles of the couple were played by Marta Ma»ová and Štefan Martinovič, while the old woman in the background was played by Mária Brainerová.
+Along with the rest of the cast, they presented not only physically demanding and often even acrobatic choreographies by Stanislava Vlčeková, but also enormous accuracy and concentration, thanks to which the parts of the structurally challenging production perfectly fit into one another.
+Cradles are thus another interesting and quality production by Debris Company and you should definitely see it.

 Soňa Smolková, theatre critic | 22/10/2012 14:00 Pravda